probablyvivek/Data-Analytics-Portfolio/README.md

 ### Project 1: PGExercises
 - **Description:**
-  A hands-on project aimed at mastering SQL through the **PGExercises** platform.
-This includes practice on foundational and advanced queries, such as data retrieval, aggregations, and nested subqueries.
+  A hands-on learning project focusing on SQL mastery using the **PGExercises** platform.
+Includes foundational and advanced query practice, covering topics such as data retrieval, aggregations, and nested subqueries.
 - **Learning Approach:**
   1. **PostgreSQL Setup:**
-     - Installed PostgreSQL via `brew install postgresql@15`.
+     - Installed PostgreSQL using `brew install postgresql@15`.
      - Created practice tables using [PG Exercises](https://pgexercises.com/gettingstarted.html).
   2. **Query Practice:**
-     - Started with [Basic SQL Questions](https://pgexercises.com/questions/basic/) to develop core skills.
+     - Began with [Basic SQL Questions](https://pgexercises.com/questions/basic/) to solidify core concepts.
+     - Progressed to complex problems, including joins, aggregations, and subqueries.
 - **Links:**
   - [PGExercises Repository](https://github.com/probablyvivek/Data-Analytics-Portfolio/tree/main/SQL-Projects/PGExercises)

 ---

-This portfolio showcases my ability to translate raw data into actionable insights, backed by strong technical skills and a passion for problem-solving.
-If you're interested in collaborating or discussing these projects, feel free to connect!
+### Project 2: LeetCode SQL Exercises
+- **Description:**
+  Solved SQL challenges on **LeetCode**, applying concepts from foundational practice to real-world scenarios.
+Focused on query optimization, pattern recognition, and problem-solving.
+- **Future Plans:**
+  - Expand this repository with solutions for advanced LeetCode SQL problems.
+  - Explore integration of SQL queries into **visualization tools** like Tableau.

+---

+This portfolio demonstrates my skills in transforming raw data into actionable insights and creating intuitive visualizations.
+Let's connect and discuss how I can contribute to your projects or collaborate on exciting ideas!

 ---